G. Brian Jackson

 About

-He currently serves as co-lead counsel and trial counsel for Johnson & Johnson and Ethicon, Inc. in In re: Ethicon Physiomesh Flexible Composite Hernia Mesh Products Liability Litigation, MDL No. 2782, U.S. District Court for the Northern District of Georgia.
-He is also co-lead counsel in two consolidated proceedings for other hernia mesh products pending in New Jersey state court.
-In these roles, Brian directs and coordinates the efforts of a nationwide team of lawyers.
 He has previously served as co-lead science counsel for McNeil and Johnson & Johnson in In re: Tylenol (Acetaminophen) Marketing, Sales Practices and Product Liability Litigation (E.D.
-Pa.) and as national science counsel for a defendant in In re Phenylpropanolamine Products Liability Litigation (W.D.
+Pa.), and as lead national science counsel for a defendant in In re Phenylpropanolamine Products Liability Litigation (W.D.
 Wash.).
-He has played national roles in other mass torts and has particular expertise in Daubert practice and the retention, development and presentation of expert witnesses.
+He has played national roles in other mass torts and has particular expertise in Daubert practice and the retention, development, and presentation of expert witnesses.

-Brian has tried many cases as lead and co-counsel, including cases involving product liability, medical malpractice, health care regulatory issues (Certificate of Need), catastrophic personal injury and other disputes.
+Brian has tried many cases as lead and co-counsel, including trials involving product liability, medical malpractice, health care regulatory issues (Certificate of Need), catastrophic personal injury, and contract claims.
 In 2015, he was part of the trial team that obtained a unanimous jury verdict after a four-week trial in the first bellwether case in the New Jersey Tylenol liver injury litigation.
-In 2014 and 2016, he served as trial counsel in two high-profile jury trials in Los Angeles federal court in which the plaintiff alleged that a child died after ingesting a contaminated over-the-counter medicine.
-After the first trial ended in a unanimous defense verdict after three weeks, the court granted a new trial, which resulted in hung jury (7-1 in the client’s favor).
+In 2014 and 2016, he was trial counsel in the successful defense of two high-profile jury trials in Los Angeles federal court in which the plaintiff alleged that a child died after ingesting a contaminated over-the-counter medicine.

-For many years, Brian has represented major Tennessee hospitals in Certificate of Need litigation.
+For many years, Brian has represented major Tennessee hospitals as trial counsel in Certificate of Need litigation.
+Most recently, he was trial counsel for Vanderbilt University Medical Center in obtaining approval for a new hospital in Murfreesboro, Tennessee.
 In 2018, he successfully represented Baptist Memorial Hospital-Memphis in a contested case involving two other major health systems.
 In 2016, he successfully represented Vanderbilt University Medical Center in a dispute over a proposed new facility near Nashville.
 From 2007 to 2009, he successfully represented Maury Regional Hospital in a dispute over a proposed new $110 million hospital sought by the world’s largest for-profit health care company.

-Brian has been recognized by Best Lawyers in America® (2008-present) and Super Lawyers® (2010-present), has an AV® – Preeminent™ rating form Martindale-Hubbell®, and is a member of IADC.
-He has recently been an invited lecturer or panelist at national conferences, including the IADC Mid-Year meeting, the ACI Drug and Medical Device Conference, and a conference sponsored by the Lawyers for Civil Justice and the Federalist Society on the future of Multidistrict Litigation.
+Brian has been recognized by Best Lawyers in America® (2008-present) and Super Lawyers® (2010-present), has an AV® – Preeminent™ rating from Martindale-Hubbell®, and is a member of IADC.
+He has recently been an invited lecturer or panelist at national conferences, including the IADC Mid-Year meeting, the ACI Drug and Medical Device Conference, and several invitation-only national bench-bar conferences on Multidistrict Litigation.
 He has been an invited lecturer at Vanderbilt Law School, Harvard Law School and Belmont University Law School.
 Among his publications is a law review note on student-university law that has been cited by nearly a hundred scholars and courts, including a 2007 U.S. Supreme Court decision.

 Experience